-The Mission Nightmare Haunted House is a fabulous Fraser Valley Halloween attraction that takes place at the Silverdale Community Hall in late October.
+The Mission Nightmare Haunted House is a fabulous Fraser Valley Halloween attraction.
+It takes place at the Silverdale Community Hall in late October.

 Mission Haunted House

 Presented by the local Station 3 Fire Fighters Association, the Mission Nightmare Haunted House is a small-town Halloween event that’s worth driving out to see.

 The attraction includes hordes of volunteers, a monster-load of creativity and ghastly amounts of enthusiasm.
 The end result is an exceptionally fun Halloween experience for the entire community!